Beast Mode returns? Lynch, Seahawks on verge of reunion

 Lynch will always be remembered for his touchdown run in the 2010 playoffs against New Orleans that helped coined the nickname “Beast Mode.”
 It was the top of the long list of highlights with the Seahawks.

-“My relationship with him it was really fun for me for the most part,” Carroll said.
+“My relationship with him, it was really fun for me for the most part,” Carroll said.
 “There were some hard times with it because he challenged the system so much.
-He challenged so many different aspects – the things with the media and all those kinds of things – he was hard on the regular routine of this job in some regards but he always played and he’d always bring it and I loved the spirit that he’d bring and the toughness he brought.
-He’s a very charismatic person and player and he effected a lot of people and he effected this program in a big way.”
+He challenged so many different aspects – the things with the media and all those kinds of things – he was hard on the regular routine of this job in some regards, but he always played and he’d always bring it and I loved the spirit that he’d bring and the toughness he brought.
+He’s a very charismatic person and player and he affected a lot of people and he affected this program in a big way.”

+Ultimately, Seattle needs production and that will be the big question with a 33-year-old running back.

 Lynch visited Seattle’s facility earlier this month but the team said it was simply to see some friends.
-The team had to report the visit to the league because Lynch has not officially filed retirement papers with the league and could be signed by anyone.
+The team had to report the visit to the league because Lynch has not officially filed retirement papers and could be signed by any team.

 Carroll said general manager John Schneider had been in contact with Lynch’s representatives on the off-chance there was a need down the road.